zerofudge/ionos-sdk/Readme.md

 #### update a volume

-Various attributes on the volume can be updated (either in full or partially) although the following restrictions apply:

-* The size of an existing storage volume can be increased.
+* The size of an existing storage volume can only be increased.
-* The size of an existing storage volume cannot be decreased.
-* The volume size will be increased without requiring a reboot if the relevant hot plug settings have been set to `true`.
-* The additional capacity is not added automatically added to any partition, therefore you will need to handle that inside the OS afterwards.
-* After you have increased the volume size you cannot decrease the volume size.
+* If no according hot plug settings are configured, this operation may cause a server reboot.

 | Arguments | Required |
 |---|---|